Gurobi/gurobipy-pandas/docs/source/walkthrough.rst

     4         1.0  0.0
     5         1.0  0.0

-We can also use the series access :code:`.grb.Slack` on constraint series to determine constraint slacks.
+We can also use the series access :code:`.gppd.Slack` on constraint series to determine constraint slacks.
 For example, the following shows spare capacity in each knapsack based on the capacity constraint.

 .. doctest:: [knapsack]

-    >>> constrs["capconstr"].grb.Slack
+    >>> constrs["capconstr"].gppd.Slack
     knapsack
     1    0.0
     2    0.5